By Kendra Holliday | May 13, 2018

 Let’s jump forward a few years to the Age of facebook and Twitter.
 I’m now communicating with at least four, maybe five women who, while not all explicitly talking about their sexuality, fit my criteria of Sexually Open.

 And what am I doing?
 The same socially awkward shit that I did in High School that didn’t get me laid – I became the asexual e-friend.
 My eyeballs are rolling around in my sockets as I write this, but it’s true.
 I’m not too different from the dudes in Melissa’s article that say things like:

 I just read an article about you on cnn’s web site.
 I am sorry you lost your job.
 People need to understand that nobody is perfect and people make mistakes.
 I hope you find a job soon or hope that something good comes out of all this.
 Good luck!!!”– Edward in Orient, Ohio.

-These women will ever, ever sleep with me, yet there’s a belief in some kind of magical transferral that makes us believe, ‘If I’m the supportive friend, you will want to fuck me.’
+These women will likely never sleep with me, yet there’s a belief in some kind of magical transferal that makes us believe, ‘If I’m the supportive friend, you will want to fuck me.’

 I hate to say it, but remember the lesson from High School.
 It didn’t work then, it won’t work now.
 This is not an argument to not be that guy.
 Go ahead, I love being a nice guy, but check your motives at the door.

 Why are you saying these things what are YOU getting out of the exchange?
 Are you trying to be the nice supporter or do you really think the scales will fall from the object of your affections eyes and they will jump into bed with you?
 Some people just like pining for the unattainable, who knows.
 The mind is a tricky bastard and is made up of component parts that fight for emotional dominance THEN create a story full of cognitive biases to soften the blow of your decisions after the fact.
 But the fact is our minds, the story creating machines, are creating links where there are none.